Accelerator: A device that accelerates charged particles (such as electrons, protons, and

 File catalog: a general term used to describe a system which performs a range of mapping functions, such as mapping of a Logical File Name (LFN) to one or more physical locations of the file in the distributed data management systems.
 This functionality is essential for locating physical copies of the data when needed, optimal matching of distributed data to available computing resources, storage accounting and various other aspects of distributed data management.
 File catalog may also incorporate functionality related to Metadata (see next item).

-Framework: an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application specific software.
+Framework: an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application specific software without modification of the underlying framework.

 Functional requirements: describe what a product has to do or what processing actions it is to take.